How to add an AI chatbot to your website

 Someone lands on your site at 11pm with money in hand and one question: "Do you ship to my city?"
 There is no one to answer, so they leave and buy from whoever replied first.
 A good AI chatbot for website chat closes that gap.
 It answers the common question in seconds, captures the visitor's details so they are not lost, and hands the conversation to a human the moment judgment is needed.

-This guide covers what an AI chatbot actually does on a website, how to add one without touching code, and how to keep it from becoming the kind of bot people hate.
+This guide covers what an AI chatbot does on a website, how to add one without touching code, and how to keep it from becoming the kind of bot people hate.

 What an AI chatbot for website chat really does